ConorDarcy25/HPQC/week3/readme.md

 Non-trivialisation:

-The <time.h> library has been added to the code which allows one to measure the runtime of the procedure.
-This is done by starting a timer before the vector addition and then finishing it once it's completed.
 The initailisation function was modified to give a vector value of i + 2, or num_arg + 1.

 Parallelisation: